vcaesar/robotn/README_zh.md

 [Robotgo Requirements](https://github.com/go-vgo/robotgo#requirements)

 You can [Build from source code](#Build-from-source-code).
-The prebuilt binaries will be ed in the future.
+The prebuilt binaries will be added in the future.

 # Install robotn
 ```